 Come back often.

 Celebrating Easton Kiwanis’ 100th birthday on July 18,.
 2018 we present the Easton Playground & Gardens Project located in the Neston Heights area of Southside Easton located near the Boys & Girls Club, 210 Jones Huston Way, Easton.
+Check out the short video from our 100th & Groundbreaking.
+CLICK HERE.

 OUR MISSION STATEMENT –To provide infrastructure, a conduit that brings community together, accessible neighborhood base garden & playground with direct access, resources and education for young people and adults of all ages involved in creating gardens and harvesting produce in a community setting that fosters teamwork, learning, responsibility, mutual trust and friendship among people who spend a lot of time together through inter-generational mentoring, ultimately increase healthier food intake of vegetables and fruits.
 Our Playground will offer a state-of-art family environment where physical motor skills are developed and early social interaction is stimulated for children’s mind, body & soul with an early introduction to cooperative sharing and learning.